shih-chris/grafanacon2024_bi_dashboards/README.md

 ## How to Run
 > NOTE: the community page view data that drives this demo is .gitignored.
 Sharing the underlying data is still WIP

+For now, the dashboard *should* run with the truncated example data...but likely will not resemble the demo screenshot.
 Copy the example data:
 ```bash
 cp ./clickhouse/community_data/example_community_page_stats_daily.csv ./clickhouse/community_data/community_page_stats_daily.csv